-ATLA Religion Database ATLA (American Theological Library Association) Religion Database provides information on topics such as biblical studies, world religions, church history, and religion in social issues.
-ATLA contains more than one million bibliographic records covering the research literature of religion in 35 languages.
-It includes more than 350,000 article citations from 600 journals, more than 200,000 essay citations from 15,500 multi-author works, and over 360,000 book review citations.
-Most coverage spans from 1949 to the present and is an essential resource for researchers and students in theology as well as in social sciences, history and humanities.
+ATLA Religion Database Overview: provides information on topics such as biblical studies, world religions, church history, and religion in social issues.
+ATLA Religion Database contains more than 1.8 million bibliographic records covering the research literature of religion in over 60 languages.
+It includes more than 620,000 article citations from more than 1,746 journals (575 currently indexed), more than 250,000 essay citations from over 18,000 multi-author works, more than 570,000 book review citations, and a growing number of multimedia citations.
+Dates: 1949- Scope: Worldwide

-Britannica Online (Encyclopedia) With over 75,000 articles, Encyclopedia Britannica is one of the most complete and accurate information sources in the world.
-It contains both short and book-length introductions to numerous subjects.
+Britannica Online (Encyclopedia) Overview: Brief introductions to over 75,000 diverse subjects from one of the most complete and accurate information sources in the World.
+Dates: Through present.
+Scope: Worldwide.

 Classical Music Library Classical Music Library is the world's largest multi-label database of Classical music recordings for listening and learning in libraries.
 Coverage of repertoire is increasing as new labels are added, with a particular focus on content that meets the needs of educators and students.